Code-Institute-Submissions/stream1_project1/README.md

 ## Testing

-Cross browser and multi-device testing was employed to test site responsiveness using [BrowserStack](https://www.browserstack.com).
+Cross browser and multi-device testing was employed to test site responsiveness using Google Chrome Developer Tools and [BrowserStack](https://www.browserstack.com).

 User testing was carried out to ensure;
 - All links worked as desired and where required opened in separate tabs.